 University scholarships are available to incoming freshmen as well as current undergraduate students.
 Visit our scholarship page for more information on eligibility requirements and the criteria for annual renewal.

 NAU offers the Pell Grant to eligible students to assist in funding their education.
 The Pell Grant is considered gift aid and it does not need to be repaid.
 Students must complete the FAFSA to determine their eligibility and award amount.
-Additionally, NAU also offers the FSEOG (Federal Supplemental Education Opportunity Grant) to eligible students with financial need.
-FSEOG funds also are considered gift aid and are not required to be repaid.
+NAU also offers the FSEOG (Federal Supplemental Education Opportunity Grant) to eligible students with financial need.
+FSEOG funds are also considered gift aid and are not required to be repaid.
 Funding is limited and priority is given to undergraduate students who receive the Federal Pell Grant and have the greatest demonstrated financial need, as determined by the FAFSA.
 Additionally, NAU also offers the TEACH Grant to eligible junior and senior students enrolled in the Bachelor of Science in Interdisciplinary Studies in Education program.
 Students must also be pursuing Teacher Certification and meet other eligibility criteria in order to receive the TEACH Grant.
 TEACH Grant funds are awarded as gift aid, and therefore are not required to be repaid so long as the student fulfills their teaching service obligations.
 If those service obligations are not met, the Grant will be converted to a Direct Unsubsidized Loan.
 Contact the Financial Aid Office with questions or for more information about the TEACH Grant.

 NAU offers the Federal Direct Stafford Loan to eligible students.
 Loans are borrowed funds that must be repaid with interest.
 The amount that students are eligible for varies and there are many flexible repayment plans available.
 In addition, parents of dependent students may also be eligible to request a Direct Parent PLUS Loan to meet the cost of attendance.
 Videos: Responsible Borrowing and Repayment: What to Expect